davestewart/davestewart-content/content/blog/programming/nuxt-layers/index.md

 My problems with this are:

+- if you miss this (or misunderstand this) things break real quick
-- this is counter-intuitive for any (let alone Vue) developers coming to Nuxt
+- it's completely unintuitive for any (let alone Vue) developers new to Nuxt
+- it's just a workaround to avoid collisions in the global namespace
+- it's inconsistent between root and child folders
-- you can't move components without the auto-import itself being renamed
+- you can't organise components without the imported component being renamed
 - thus, moving components to subfolders will inexplicably break your app
-- you have to manually find and replace component names in your markup
+- then you have to manually find and replace component names in your markup
-- you can potentially have _multiple_ components pointing at the same auto-import
+- you can potentially have _multiple_ components overwriting the _same_ auto-import
 - you don't know what components are used, where, or how many times
 - there are no explicit imports for your IDE to track and update
 - you lose the ability to navigate to a component via its import
-- most IDEs add components import statements anyway
+- both VSCode and WebStorm add import statements _anyway_
-- ESLint rules can remove unused import statements anyway
+- ESLint can remove unused import statements if you forget
-- it might save in small projects but steals time in larger ones
+- it's apparently a [misuse of `d.ts` files](https://www.youtube.com/watch?v=zu-EgnbmcLY) anyway
+- it's on by default

-And the larger your application gets, you want **less** magic and **more** assurance.
+Given the above, it's arguable that it _saves_ you any time – but can absolutely **cost** you time!
+And the larger your application gets, the **less magic** you want and the **more safety** you need.

+> _I will concede that there are differences in how the two main IDEs support both component navigation and refactoring, and there is no best-fit between the two, as yet.
+I'm a WebStorm user, so my views are biased due to its superior refactoring abilities._

-So with that in mind, your options for component auto-importing are:
+But with that said and done, your options for component auto-importing are:

 ```ts
 // src/nuxt.config.ts